onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

-If you now add other <i>li</i> elements to the application, they will not be affected by the style rule above.
+If you now add other `li` elements to the application, they will not be affected by the style rule above.

 ### Improved error message

-We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted note with the <em>alert</em> method.
+We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted note with the `alert` method.
 Let's implement the error message as its own React component.

 The component is quite simple: